edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 _Make predictions for all 100K samples_:        **8 sec** <br>
 _Compute SHAP values for a single prediction_:  **18 sec** (which is about the time it takes to make predictions for ~200K bootstrapped samples...)<br>

 Based on this we can make a rough estimate of how long it would take to compute Shapley values for the entire dataset.
-The KernelExplainer should simply take 100K x 33 seconds, or **about 500 hours**.
-The radical Shapley function will run for up to 2<sup>15</sup> x (15+13) seconds, or **about 150 hours** (actually, a better estimate may be about 50 hours since the dataset used for training in each iteration of the algorithm will have 1-14 features or 7 on average).
-So both methods are slow although if you really care about getting these results you could easily make this work with some parallelization...
+The KernelExplainer should simply take 100K x 18 seconds, or **about 500 hours**.
+The radical Shapley function will run for up to 2<sup>15</sup> x (15+13) seconds, or **about 150 hours** (actually, a better estimate may be about 50 hours since the dataset used for training in each iteration of the algorithm will have 1-14 features, or 7 on average).
+So both methods are slow although both could also be implemented with parallelization...
 Anyway, what's important here is not the specific example but understanding where the computation time comes from in each case. **If you need to explain only a small group of "important" predictions, KernelExplainer should be fast enough.
 If you need to explain a million predictions and you have less than 10-15 features, the radical Shapley method should be much faster.**

 ## A hybrid solution? estimating radical Shapley values with random sampling
-This should be another post.
+**Okay, but what if our model is not supported by TreeExplainer or DeepExplainer and we have too many features to compute radical Shapley values, but we really need Shapley values for our entire huge dataset?
+I believe a relatively simple solution exists in this case, which is to estimate radical Shapley values using a sampling approach**.
+Using random sampling to estimate Shapley values for a high number of players (as is done e.g. by the KernelExplainer) has been thoroughly discussed in the literature and improved methods are still being developed (see for example [Castro et al. 2009](https://www.sciencedirect.com/science/article/pii/S0305054808000804), [Castro et al. 2017](https://www.sciencedirect.com/science/article/pii/S030505481730028X) or [Benati et al. 2019](https://www.sciencedirect.com/science/article/abs/pii/S0377221719304448)).
+I would suggest that it can be beneficial to use sampling in combination with the radical Shapley approach - that is, to sample the space of feature combinations on which the model is trained (thus not needing to simulate missing features by averaging over bootstrapped samples).

+The reason that this could be more efficient that using the KernelExplainer should be clear when looking at the table in the previous section: it eliminate the exponential computational complexity represented in the first row (by paying for it with increased estimation variance), leaving the dependence on training time the only computational disadvantage compared to the KernelExplainer, which in turn suffers from having to run the model a large number of times for every explained prediction.
+In the example given above, limiting the number of model re-training iterations to the same _nsamples_ parameters of the KernelExplainer would cut run time from 50-150 hours to about 10 hours (compared to KernelExplainer's ~500)- and crucially, **the sampling would assure that this would not increase significantly when increasing the number of features**

+This is only a theoretical idea, and I would not make this post longer than it already is by developing it further.
+I would however be happy to get any comments you may about this (maybe you've already encountered this idea somewhere else?), and I'd probably be interested making another project out of it and report on in a future post.

+**Have you made it this far?** I hope you found any part of this discussion helpful.
+The last section is a short explanation of Shapley values if you still need a clarification on this topic.

-## What are Shapley Values
+## Appendix: what are Shapley Values?
 If you are familiar with the concept of Shapley values, you can skip this section.
 A quick Google search will also provide numerous other sources online that explain this topic very well (I found that staring at the mathematical formula on the Wikipedia page until I got it gave me the best intuition), so my explanation will be brief.

 Shapley values are a concept from game theory, describing how the contribution to a total payoff generated by a coalition of players is divided across the players.
 The relevance of this concept to machine learning is apparent if you translate "payoff" to "prediction" and "players" to "features".